Making from Reclaimed Wood | Workshop Ideas & Reclaimed Timber

 Recycling wood for crafting and furniture building isn’t just environmentally friendly—it can also yield unique and high-quality materials that add character to every piece you create.
 Over the years, I’ve gathered a variety of wood from different sources, from repurposed furniture and discarded pallets to offcuts from friends and neighbors.
-Each source offers its own challenges and rewards, and every piece of reclaimed wood tells a story.
-In the UK, it’s not always easy or affordable to find high-quality wood beyond standard builder’s materials, so reclaiming wood can be an ideal alternative for both small and large projects.

 In my workshop, you’ll find wood with many origins: an old dining table now part of a desk, bed slats transformed into beer bottle holders, and hardwood scraps from pallets reimagined as ornaments.
 Each piece serves as a reminder that good materials are all around us if we’re willing to see beyond the surface.
 Reclaimed wood can provide us with hardwoods and rare grains that are hard to come by in typical DIY stores, where we often only see pine, MDF, or plywood.